soyguijarro/git-cheatsheet/README.md

 [![Screenshot](screenshot.gif)](http://gitcheatsheet.soyguijarro.com/)

-A filterable cheatsheet for the [Git](https://git-scm.com/) version control system.
+A filterable cheat sheet for the [Git](https://git-scm.com/) version control system.
 Open [the website](http://gitcheatsheet.soyguijarro.com/) and start typing to make a search.
 Press the Esc key to reset the search field.
 Commands are auto selected when you click on them for easier copying.

 ## Technology